danquan/cope-docs/docs/judge/setting_up_a_judge.md

 mix; read the `Dockerfile` for each tier for details.
 These images are rebuilt and tested every week to contain the latest runtime versions.

-?> VNOJ uses a custom tier, `tiervnoj`, which contains all the runtimes in Tier 1 and some additional ones.
+?> COPE uses a custom tier of VNOJ called `tiervnoj`, which contains all the runtimes in Tier 1 and some additional ones.
 You can find the list of supported runtimes [here](https://oj.vnoi.info/runtimes).
 The Docker image is maintained at [vnoj/judge-tiervnoj](https://hub.docker.com/r/vnoj/judge-tiervnoj).